 At Marine Way Dental Centre in South Burnaby, we are pleased to offer root canal services to help fix teeth that have been impacted by trauma, infection or decay.

 In some cases, no symptoms will be present which is why it is vital to visit your dentist at least twice a year for a routine check-up.
-If you are experiencing any or all of the above symptoms, contact Marine Way Dental Centre South Burnaby as soon as possible to arrange a consultation.
+If you are experiencing any or all of the above symptoms, contact Marine Way Dental Centre South Burnaby to arrange a consultation.

 A root canal procedure will often require one or more visits to your dentist.
 The first step in a root canal involves the creation of an opening at the top of the tooth using a dental drill.